MechaXAI/MechaXAI/README.md

   🔭 &nbsp; I’m currently working on software development for automation.\
   👯 &nbsp; I’m looking to collaborate on automation projects.\
   🤔 &nbsp; I’m looking for help with development of robotics projects.\
-  💬 &nbsp; Ask me about tools for autonomous software development.\ 📫 &nbsp; How to reach me: <a href = "mailto:adrianxalzamora@gmail.com?subject = Contact&body = Message"> Send Feedback </a>
+  💬 &nbsp; Ask me about tools for autonomous software development.\
+  📫 &nbsp; How to reach me: <a href = "mailto:adrianxalzamora@gmail.com?subject = Contact&body = Message"> Contact me </a>
 </p>